lostmyself8/EUP2P/README.md

 You can now find it in the AE2 Tab.

-In survival mode, you can use the GTCEU terminal to right-click on any tunnel for attunement.
+In survival mode, you can use the GTM terminal to right-click on any tunnel for attunement.

-Specially, you need to install AE2 and GTCEU as the front of this mod.
+Specially, you need to install AE2 and GTM as the front of this mod.

 ## What is its function?